rudebox4u/Birthdays/README.md

 Make sure this is correct as there is currently no way to remove a birthday outside of opening the birthdays.JSON file and manually removing the entry.

 == Arguments ==
 -a --add : add a birthday
 -p --print : print all stored birthdays

 (Coming soon)
--h --help : User guide
+-h --help : User guide.
 -d --del : Delete a stored birthday.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------